mvaillette/Mvaillette/about.md

 Matt never did like this third person thing.

 He is creative because he had to be.
 Matt favors improvisation.
-He keeps ahit raw no matter the medium.
+He keeps it raw no matter the medium.

 And he works with blazing speed!